sfosc/sfosc/content/sfosc-book/governance.md

 will function.
 Technical decision making is done through an elected technical committee, which has broad leverage over the day to day decision making of the project.
-The foundation itself is overseen by a board whose membership includes indviduals and two levels of coporate sponsorship ("gold" and "platinum").
+The foundation itself is overseen by a board whose membership includes indviduals and two levels of corporate sponsorship ("gold" and "platinum").
 The corporate membership types are fixed in the bylaws of the foundation, and both have capital and contribution requirements.
 Individual membership is made through an application process to the project Secretary, with simple